 3.3.
 Compugen will not, as a condition of the supply of a product or service, require an individual to consent to the collection, use, or disclosure of information beyond that required to fulfill the explicitly specified and legitimate purposes.

 3.4.
-In obtaining consent, Compugen will take into account the sensitivity of the personal information and the reasonable expectations of its customers and employees.
+In obtaining consent, Compugen will take into account the sensitivity of the personal information and the reasonable expectations of its customers and staff members.
 Consent will not be obtained through deception.
 For example: An individual filing an application for employment with Compugen would reasonably expect that his or her age and marital status would be used for the purposes of administering benefit plans.
-An employee filing an application for dental coverage plan would reasonably expect that the relevant information (employee identification number, name, date of birth) would be collected, used and communicated to third parties in accordance with the dental coverage and for such period of time as the coverage was in effect.
+A staff member filing an application for dental coverage plan would reasonably expect that the relevant information (employee identification number, name, date of birth) would be collected, used and communicated to third parties in accordance with the dental coverage and for such period of time as the coverage was in effect.